top of page

 Raised Beds on Concrete: A Step-by-Step

-Do you have a concrete patio or driveway that you're not quite sure what to do with?
-You could just leave it as is, but if you're looking for a way to add some life and color to your outdoor space, consider creating raised beds on concrete.
+Do you have a concrete patio or driveway you're unsure what to do with?
+You could leave it as is, but if you want to add some life and color to your outdoor space, consider creating raised beds on concrete.

 Raised beds on concrete are a great way to grow food in a small space.
-In this blog article, I'll be covering 5 steps to growing raised beds as well as frequently asked questions.
+In this blog article, I'll cover five steps to increasing raised beds and frequently asked questions.

 In this article: